 - Repairs and service history: clearly list work which has been done as well as work which is needed.
 Buyers want to see that the campervan has been well taken care of and that the service records are there to justify the asking price.
 It's equally important to list things which need work - buyers appreciate the honesty.
 Offering to share a Carfax report or VIN with the buyer is a good way to establish trust.

 - Certification: If you are in a state like California which requires most vehicles to pass smog - let buyers know whether the certificate is valid and whether it has had any problems passing smog in the past.
 If your camper is exempt from smog - that's also good information to share!

-- Owner history: Single-owner campervans are amongst the most desirable (and rare) to stumble across.
-Most campervans have been through a few or more owners and many may have been used for other purposes prior to being converted.
-Let the buyer know how many owners your campervan has had and how the vehicle was used in its past.
-There's a big difference between vans with only highway miles to those which were used as daily drivers in a city and/or cross country road trips!
+- Owner history: Let the buyer know how many owners your campervan has had and how the vehicle was used in its past.
+There's a big difference between vans with only highway miles to those which were used as daily drivers in a city!

 - Reason for selling: It's always good to let buyers know why you are selling your campervan.
 No one wants to buy a lemon, so let buyers know the reason you are deciding to let go of it.

-If you are looking for a good starting point for your listing, copy this template and adjust it as necessary - it's a winning formula for selling your campervan:
+If you are looking for a good starting point for your listing, copy this template and adjust it as necessary:

 Beautiful 1987 Ford E-250 Econoline (5.8 liter V8 351 4v engine) campervan for sale.